 {{ pages.returns.content }}

+You can create tabs by using HTML code and adding new divs for each tab.
 Within the first tab, which is labeled as info, you will add the liquid tag for the product description within the div holding the tab’s content.

 Within the second tap, you can render a snippet that contains the shipping information for the customer.
 Remember that this is done as a snippet to prevent it from being indexed by search engines and for it not to display within searches on the site.
+You can also add an opt-in for order updates and enable push notifications for customers to receive real-time updates on their orders.

 The third tab, is where you can place the content of the returns information for your store.
+You can also include a pickup in-store option and add schema to improve visibility on search engines.

 Now these items can be changed.
 For instance, you could create a sizing tab or an FAQ tab.